adobe/spectrum-web-components/documentation/guides/adding-component.md

 # Adding a New Component

-This guide is explains how to contribute the implementation of a Spectrum control to [spectrum-web-components](https://github.com/adobe/spectrum-web-components).
+This guide explains how to contribute the implementation of a Spectrum control to [spectrum-web-components](https://github.com/adobe/spectrum-web-components).

 The components in spectrum-web-components are based on the CSS definitions in